 When Greece and Turkey developed a brief rapprochement in 1988, Greece accepted that Cyprus was not strictly a bilateral Greek-Turkish issue and need not be on the agenda of Greek-Turkish talks.
 After adverse public reaction in Greece, however, Cyprus resurfaced as a contentious bilateral issue.
 On January 31, 1992, Greek Prime Minister Mitsotakis met Turkish Premier Demirel and agreed to work on a treaty of friendship and cooperation.
 In Greece and Cyprus, Mitsotakis was criticized for failing to declare a Cyprus settlement a precondition for improved ties.
-Andreas Papandreou ousted Mitsotakis from office in the October 1993 election.
-On November 16, Papandreou and Clerides agreed to a joint defense doctrine whereby their governments would decide on the Cyprus issue jointly, Greece would include Cyprus in its defense plan, and any Turkish advance would lead to war between Greece and Turkey.
+On November 16, 1993, the next Greek Prime Minister, Andreas Papandreou, and Clerides agreed to a joint defense doctrine whereby their governments would decide on the Cyprus issue jointly, Greece would include Cyprus in its defense plan, and any Turkish advance would lead to war between Greece and Turkey.
 Clerides announced in April 1994 that Greece would provide air cover for Cyprus, while Cypriot bases would be prepared to refuel Greek Air Force planes, a naval base would be set up, and elite troops would bolster land forces.
 In January 1996, Costas Simitis succeeded Papandreou.
 He retained the joint defense doctrine.

 Turkish governments argue that the Cyprus problem is not acute because Turkish Cypriot security has been ensured since 1974, and that dialogue is the appropriate channel for resolution.
 Turks support their armed forces on the island and agree that they should not withdraw until Turkish Cypriots' rights are guaranteed effectively.
 Prime Minister Bulent Ecevit, who also had held the office in 1974, argues that the Cyprus problem was solved then.
-On October 24, 1999, he said, "it should be acknowledged that there are two autonomous entities on the island."
 Turkey provides aid annually to the TRNC.
-In 2000, Turkey provided \$195.5 million to the TRNC to relieve budget deficits and a 3-year aid package to boost the TRNC economy and help it overcome a major financial crisis.
+In January 2001, a 3-year, \$350 million aid package was announced to help the TRNC overcome a major financial crisis.
+It also brought increased Turkish supervision of the Turkish Cypriot economy.

 In July 1999, Greece and Turkey began a dialogue on "lesser" issues, excluding Cyprus and the Aegean.
 The rapprochement accelerated after devastating earthquakes in Turkey in August and Greece in September, which produced mutual sympathy and good will.
 Greece's decision to allow the EU to affirm Turkey's membership candidacy that December confirmed a change in relations.
-Foreign Ministers meet at international venues and, in January 2000, George Papandreou made the first official visit by a Greek Foreign Minister to Turkey in 37 years.
-Turkish Foreign Minister Ismail Sem visited Greece in February.
+In January 2000, George Papandreou made the first official visit by a Greek Foreign Minister to Turkey in 37 years.
+Turkish Foreign Minister Ismail Cem visited Greece in February.
+The two have met often.
 On November 2, 2000, Papandreou asserted that the most basic precondition for a full rapprochement is the solution of the Cyprus problem based on U.N.
 Security Council resolutions.
+Athens and Ankara have signed many agreements on lesser issues and, on March 12, 2002, began exploratory talks on significant issues concerning the Aegean Sea.